Major ICC Cricket Rules and Regulations

 It is allowed, before entering his delivery pace, to try to get out the non-attacker.
 The ball won’t count in the backhand.
 The referee must call and report the dead ball as soon as possible if the bowler fails in his attempt to remove the non-attacker.

 It is unfair for batsmen to try to take a run during the bowler’s run.
-Unless the bowler attempts to run out, the batsman see-15 above and 24.4 (throw ingesting the bowler towards the end of the attacker before delivery) – the referee must, Call and report the dead ball as soon as the batsman has crossed for such an attempt.
+Unless the bowler attempts to run out, the batsman sees 15 above and 24.4 (throw ingesting the bowler towards the end of the attacker before delivery) – the referee must Call and report the dead ball as soon as the batsman has crossed for such an attempt.
 Bring the batsmen back to their original ends.

 Also Read: First Centurions from Each Test Team